André Lacroix (ice hockey): Retirement

 Lacroix has been involved with hockey since retiring, creating the André Lacroix Power Hockey Academy, and he was the Director of hockey programs at the Oakland Ice Centre until 2005.
+He also coached youth hockey in Cleveland.
 He provided color commentary for the official Hartford Whalers radio broadcasts for several seasons.

 Lacroix currently owns and operates The Pond ice rink in Bainbridge/Auburn Township, Ohio.
 The Pond is notable for deriving part of its electrical power from wind turbines located at the rink.

 On May 28, 2014, Lacroix was named the head coach of the University School varsity hockey team.

+Despite his accomplishments, Lacroix has not been inducted into the Hockey Hall of Fame, a fact he reflected on in 2020 when asked about his new book: “Here's the problem I have with the Hockey Hall of Fame. ...
+They put people from Russia in the Hockey Hall of Fame that never played the game in the United States or Canada, and they don't want anybody that played in the WHA.
+That doesn't make sense to me.
+I'm not the type that would go sell myself on that, to be honest with you.
+I could sell a book.
+With the Flyers, I led the team in scoring.
+Then, I'm only one of four players that ever had 100 assists in one season—Bobby Orr, Gretzky, Lemieux and I. Then I'm the all-time leading scorer in the WHA.
+So, my point is, how can they put someone like Tretiak, from Russia, in the Hockey Hall of Fame, and they don't even think about someone like me that has accomplished a lot in hockey?”